JoshALogs/arcgis-rest-admin-tool/README.md

 1. This extension has been successfully tested on ArcGIS Online (AGOL) 11.0.0 and ArcGIS Enterprise Portal 10.8.

+2. This extension has been successfully tested in Chrome 113.0.5672.93 and Firefox 112.0.2.

-2. Newer versions of AGOL and Portal may have a different interface when opening the REST URL.
+3. Newer versions of AGOL and Portal may have a different interface when opening the REST URL.
 To ensure this extension works, be sure to open the item's REST URL in a new tab.
 The URL must look something like this to work: `https://services.myserver.com/OrgID/ArcGIS/rest/services/example/FeatureServer/0`.

 ## How to use